-The reality is that our tattoos grow old and age, just as we do.
-Over time the ink will spread underneath the skin, blurring once straight, bold outlines and making them appear to blend together in the design.
-Colors begin to fade, lose their vibrancy and often take on a blue blob shape.
-Words and verses merge into one another, no longer able to be read.
+You're probably not that old, but you may be sporting a tattoo that's aged at least a decade. . . and showing that age, too.
+The reality is that our tattoos grow old and age just as we do.
+Over time, the ink will spread beneath the skin, blurring once-straight and bold lines and making them blend together.
+Colors begin to fade, lose vibrancy, and take on a blob-like appearance.
+Letters and words merge into one another, no longer legible.

-The colors in a tattoo is usually the first area of the tattoo to show wear.
-Re-coloring faded of tattoos that have maintained their outlines can make them current again.
-This is also the opportunity to repair or fix any errors or parts of your tattoo design, you honestly never really liked.
+Color Rejuvenation.
+The colors are usually the first thing in a tattoo to show wear.
+Re-coloring faded tattoos that have maintained their outlines can make them current again.
+This is also the opportunity to repair or fix any errors or parts of your design that you honestly never really liked.

 Tattoo Lightening and Removal

 There is no greater freedom in the tattoo universe than the option or ability to change up the design you were initially given by your Artist.
 The options mentioned here are your one-time, get-out-of-jail-free card!